 There is some question as to the specifics of how the heritability terms of a license must be defined to qualify as a "share-alike" license, because it is established less strongly by precedent than the same characteristics of copyleft licenses such as the GPL.
 As a rule of thumb, however, share-alike licenses should be regarded as copyleft licenses.

 A number of prominent free/open source licenses are copyleft (or "share-alike") licenses.
 Examples include:

-A small set of copyleft licenses rapidly growing in popularity, particularly in Free Culture communities rather than Open Source Software communities, is the set of Creative Commons Share-Alike License -- also known collectively as CC-SA.
+A small set of copyleft licenses rapidly growing in popularity, particularly in Free Culture communities rather than Open Source Software communities, is the set of Creative Commons licenses with Share-Alike conditions -- also known collectively here as CC-SA.
 These copyleft terms for Creative Commons licenses are offered in two different Creative Commons licenses, providing the CC-BY-SA (Attribution/Share-Alike) and CC-BY-NC-SA (Attribution/Non-Commercial/Share-Alike).